 United States Military Service Extension

 - Students who served on active duty in the U.S. Armed Forces during the seven or ten year eligibility period and before the calculated expiration of eligibility limit, may request an extension of eligibility based on their active-duty service time.
-The Military Extension to the Length of Eligibility Limit form must be submitted to GSFC to request the extension.
+The U.S. Military Service Extension form must be submitted to GSFC to request the extension.

 ADA Limited Extension